Academic Learning Centre

 - Provide a 'taster' of higher education

 - Develop the skills necessary for success at third level

 - Attract under-represented groups such as Travellers, unemployed, single parents, urban and rural disadvantage

 - Develop an alternative progression route to third level

 - Raise awareness of the supports offered to mature students at third level

 - An academic subject

 - Academic Skills (Academic Writing and Information Technology)

-Participants receive a Level 6 special purpose award from Mary Immaculate College and a place on the Foundation Certificate upon completion of the Pre-University Programme.
+Participants receive a Level 6 special purpose award from Mary Immaculate College.

 There is a nominal cost to participants.